 That shed in Texas was badly crushed when the Coke truck veered into it, but at least there was no one inside it, and no one counting on coming home to it.
 The same can’t always be said when Coke trucks leave the roads and impart their tremendous kinetic energy to nearby structures.

 In Florida in 2013, a Coke truck left the road and crashed into a house, displacing the woman who lived there.
 She later sued for the damage that had left her home allegedly uninhabitable.
+If you find yourself in a similar situation, consider consulting a truck accident lawyer in Atlanta for legal assistance.
 Two years later in New York, another Coke truck jumped a curb and hit a scaffold along the side of an apartment building, injuring six pedestrians and killing a mother of five.

 Whether on the road, on the sidewalk, at home, or at work, everyone has a right to be and feel safe.
 This means companies like Coca-Cola that control vehicles big enough to cause this kind of damage have a responsibility to take all reasonably available steps to prevent incidents like these from happening.